HwWobbe/Wip-Main/README.md

 ###### Tn
 ...

+- review the AnJoTt material
+  - print it
 - balance RoC & IVI focus
   - how does EaQu collect revisions and update adresses
     - CPC NcOa